HenokSolomon/ondeck/README.md

 ## How to test the functionalities

+>Note that basic validations are already implemented by all services in this app.
+>This include Email format validation , duplicate email prevention or prevention for duplicate vip record and e.t.c
+>The app is built with generic error handler That means if your call to any of vip apis ended with error then you should expect json reponse that looks like below & with different error message

+` {
+    "error" : "bad request , please fix your request and try again", "message" : "vip record doesn't exist ",
+    "path" : "/vip/accept/250cb745-82e8-431b-8532-a6e0af9f53d4",
+    "status" : 400,
+    "timestamp" : "2022-02-21"
+}`

 1)  POST  **/vip/create**  - is a simple restful endpoint to create a VIP record and send invitation to the given email

       open your terminal and execute this curl command